Salah Zulfikar: Legacy

-Zulfikar was one of the most respected actors of his generation.
-Cairo cinematic figures admired him for his extreme discipline, his dignity, his integrity, and because of his talents as an actor, his strength as a leader, throughout his illustrious career.
-This particular rare parallel success in both acting and film production earned him the title of "The Genius".
-All-time favorite co-star in film, television and on stage, long-time friend, Laila Taher stated in a press release: "He was a gentleman, he treated everyone who worked with him as if they're family, God had granted him respect, humility, and shouldering responsibility.
-He was a bold and courageous man that feared no one.
+Zulfikar was regarded by colleagues in Egyptian cinema for his discipline and professionalism.
+His success as both an actor and a film producer earned him the nickname "The Genius".
+Actress Laila Taher, a longtime friend who co-starred with him in film, television, and theatre, described him as "a gentleman" who treated his colleagues "as if they're family."
 Salah Zulfikar spoke on Egyptian youth in an Egyptian Television interview in 1985:

 "I have a hope in the future, we (Egypt) have 30 million young men out of 50 million (Egypt's population in 1985).
 Reward and punishment is the sun that can enlighten our way.
 With justice, only true and honest Egyptian young men can be capable of interpreting their duty to our homeland."

 He is a cultural icon with enduring popularity.
 His rise to national attention in the 1960s had a profound effect on Egyptian culture.
 His collaborations to social issues earned him prominence throughout the Arab world.
 Zulfikar was also considered a male sex symbol.
 Egyptian actress Bushra stated: "Salah Zulfikar [was] my fairy tale "knight of dreams" (a title he owned from the 1960s)."
 He appeared opposite many of the most popular actresses of their time.
 Mariam Fakhreddine was a favorite actress of his to work with, and he partnered with her in thirteen films.
 He starred with Nelly in seven features.
 Shadia and Sabah worked with him six times, and he was paired with Soad Hosny in five productions.
 Nadia Lutfi, Huda Sultan and Mervat Amin worked with him four times.
 He also starred with each of Magda, Zubaida Tharwat and Hind Rostom in three productions, and he was paired twice with each of Faten Hamama and Naglaa Fathi.